magarenzo/Minimalist-GroupMe-Bot/README.md

 ---

-Created as a second fun side project so that my team's GroupMe chat receives a random bird fact daily.
+I personally use this script to send a random bird fact daily to my team's GroupMe chat.